gmahebe/auto-annotated-portfolio/content/pages/index.md

       credentials about me.

       I started off with Java and moved on to ASP.net before PHP which I have
       used for a long time.
-I then got into the modrem Javascript frameworks and have been working with React and NodeJS together with Next and MongoDB.
+I then got into the moderm Javascript frameworks and have been working with React and NodeJS together with Next and MongoDB.
 I feel like a superhero when I write code because I get to work on some cool projects.

-    subtitle: >-
+        text: |-
-      Some Websites I have developed for clients:
+          **Some Websites I have developed for clients:**

-    subtitle: >-
-      > www.rebelsafetygear.com
+          * www.rebelsafetygear.com

-    subtitle: >-
-      > www.jackalcreekgolf.co.za
+          * www.jackalcreekgolf.co.za

-    subtitle: >-
-      > www.litigator.co.za
+          * www.litigator.co.za

-    subtitle: >-
-      > www.urbannation.co.za
+          * www.urbannation.co.za

-    subtitle: >-
-      > www.naturesvines.com
+          * www.naturesvines.com

     styles:
       self: